sborms/futsalfriend/README.md

 :smirk: Do you care to analyse vanity statistics?

-**Futsal Friend** is a small web application built using player and competition data from [Liefhebbers Zaalvoetbal Cup](https://www.lzvcup.be/), a Belgian futsal organisation counting over 900 teams.
+**Futsal Friend** is a small web application built using player and competition data from [Liefhebbers Zaalvoetbal Cup](https://www.lzvcup.be/) (LZV Cup), a Belgian futsal organisation counting over 900 teams.
 Its usefulness is not limited to players from one of the LZV Cup leagues.

 ## Scraping